BishopFox/badPods/manifests/everything-allowed/README.md

 ```
 kubectl apply -f manifests/everything-allowed/job/everything-allowed-exec-job.yaml
 ```

-TODO - show how to get secrets from etcd

 ## Read secrets from etcd
 If you can run your pod on a control-plane node using the `nodeName` selector in the pod spec, you might have easy access to the `etcd` database, which contains all of the configuration for the cluster, including all secrets.